Relocation Guide

 Buying Property – Pros

-• Stability: Ownership provides a permanent base, without exposure to rental increases or limited lease renewals.
+• Stability: Ownership provides a fixed base without exposure to lease renewals or rent adjustments.

-• Comparable costs: In some regions, monthly mortgage payments can be similar to — or lower than — rental expenses.
+• Comparable costs: In some regions, monthly mortgage payments may be similar to rental expenses, depending on financing terms.

 Buying Property – Cons